defold/doc/docs/en/manuals/physics-messages.md

 ## Contact point response

-The `"contact_point_response"` message is sent when one of the colliding objects is dynamic or kinematic.
+The `"contact_point_response"` message is sent when one of the colliding objects is of type "dynamic" or "kinematic" and the other is of type "dynamic", "kinematic" or "static".
 It has the following fields set:

 `position`
 : world position of the contact point (`vector3`).